 Pat Mora BiographyEncantado: Desert Monologues.
 Her other adult collections include Adobe Odes, Aunt Carmen's Book of Practical Saints, Agua Santa: Holy Water, Communion, Borders and Chants.

-Her three books of nonfiction are Zing!
-Seven Creativity Practices for Educators and Students, both an epistolary memoir of her journey as a writer and a creativity guide.
-The Washington Post described her acclaimed memoir, House of Houses, as a "textual feast...a regenerative act...and an eloquent bearer of the old truth that it is through the senses that we apprehend love."
-Nepantla: Essays from the Land in the Middle was reviewed by Choice as, "Twenty inspiring essays written in a very poetic prose...A valuable contribution to American literature."
+The Washington Post described her acclaimed family memoir, House of Houses, as a "textual feast...a regenerative act...and an eloquent bearer of the old truth that it is through the senses that we apprehend love."
+Zing!
+Seven Creativity Practices for Educators and Students is both an epistolary memoir of her journey as a writer and is a writing creativity guide.
+Nepantla: Essays from the Land in the Middle was reviewed as, "Twenty inspiring essays written in a very poetic prose...A valuable contribution to American literature."

-Among her awards are Honorary Doctorates from North Carolina State University and SUNY Buffalo, Honorary Membership in the American Library Association, Life-time Membership in USBBY, a Civitella Ranieri Fellowship to write in Umbria, Italy, and a Distinguished Alumni Award from the University of Texas at El Paso.
+Among her awards are honorary doctorates from North Carolina State University and SUNY Buffalo, an honorary membership in the American Library Association, a life-time achievement award from the Texas Institute of Letters, a life-time membership in USBBY, a Civitella Ranieri Fellowship to write in Umbria, Italy, and a Distinguished Alumni Award from the University of Texas at El Paso.
 She was a recipient and judge of a Poetry Fellowship from the National Endowment for the Arts and a recipient and advisor of the Kellogg National Leadership Fellowships.